-The goal of the conference goal is to provide a space to share ideas, exchange best practices for openly LGBTI leaders, public servants and allies in the area of civic engagement, as a tool to move forward.
+The main objective of the Conference is to provide a space for dialogue, capacity building and exchanging experiences between out LGBTI leaders, public servants, and allies in the field of public and political participation, as a tool to advance towards equality.

 Location and Date

-- LGBTI civil society leaders.
+- LGBTI+ leaders from civil society organizations.

-- Corporations supporting diversity and inclusion efforts.
+- Corporations that support diversity and inclusion efforts.

 The first day of the Conference will be dedicated to public participation in Mexico with leaders from across the country.
 The next two days will be dedicated to topics of regional interest with participants from all over Latin America and the Caribbean.